 MIRI coordinated parallel observations are planned as part of a primary program (as opposed to pure parallel observations that are part of distinct, separate programs).
 For cycle 1, Mid-Infrared Instrument (MIRI) coordinated parallel imaging observations are possible only with the Near-Infrared Camera (NIRCam).
 These coordinated observations are useful for sensitive images that require near-infrared through mid-infrared coverage.
 The design of coordinated observations has to consider the instruments characteristics, type of science, and operational aspects and limitations.

 The operational aspects to be considered are both observatory and instrument driven.
-From the observatory perspective there are two basic rules: (1) no mechanism movement is allowed, and (2) no calibration lamp can be switched on while another instrument is acquiring an exposure.
-These rules prevent both spurious vibrations and thermal instability, and require the two instruments in use to coordinate their mechanism changes (e.g. filter wheels) in between exposures.
+From the observatory perspective, there are 2 basic rules: (i) no mechanism movement is allowed, and (ii) no calibration lamp can be switched on while another instrument is acquiring an exposure.
+These rules prevent both spurious vibrations and thermal instability, and require the 2 instruments in use to coordinate their mechanism changes (e.g., filter wheels) in between exposures.
 Calibration activities such as darks can be simultaneously carried out in the other instruments.

-From the instruments perspective it is important to adjust the dwell time per dither position such that it minimizes the detector "dead time" per instrument.
+From the instruments perspective, it is important to adjust the dwell time per dither position such that it minimizes the detector "dead time" per instrument (i.e., the time that one instrument is waiting for the other instrument to complete its exposure).
 The length of time that an instrument should acquire data (single or multiple integrations) in a single dither position is dictated by the detector performance.
-The initial plan for NIRCam is to integrate for few thousand seconds.
-As for MIRI, recent analysis of data from the cryo-vacuum campaigns carried out at NASA Goddard Space Flight Center have shown that these exposure lengths fall into the regime in which the MIRI detectors performance is optimal at short wavelengths.
+The initial plan for NIRCam deep field programs is to integrate for few thousand seconds.
+As for MIRI, recent analysis of data from the cryo-vacuum campaigns carried out at NASA Goddard Space Flight Center have shown that these exposure lengths fall into the regime in which the MIRI detectors' performance is optimal at short wavelengths.
 This guarantees that both instruments can be operated with detector dead time driven to a minimum.

 Dither pattern definitions